Marie Earle

 Marie Earle freshened the eyes by combining galvanic treatments with cold and lukewarm compresses, an hour-long procedure she described as a ‘new English discovery’ that lasted for weeks and was better than ‘the old practice of steaming and massage’.
 Perfection Ointment (Onguent Perfection) was used to promote the growth of eyebrows and eyelashes, and women suffering from red eyes – as for example after motoring – could use a Marie Earle Eye Tonic (Tonique pour les yeux) or Eye Drops (Les Gouttes merveilleuses) to help clear them.

 Marie Earle had both ‘flesh building’ and ‘flesh reducing’ creams in her product line.
 The fattening cream (Crème de Moelle) could be used to build up the chest, while the Lotion Réductrice could reduce excess fat on the rest of the body where slimming was needed.
+Women who wanted to just look slimmer could use the Marie Earle Perfection Belt.
+This acted like a girdle/corset to reduce the size of their waist.

-Crème de Moelle: “a rich fattening cream to develop the contours of the neck and bust. a remarkable flesh builder.
+Crème de Moelle: “[A] rich fattening cream to develop the contours of the neck and bust. a remarkable flesh builder.
 It transforms a thin scrawny neck into one that is plump and white and youthful.
 Pat it on the skin after cleansing. to quicken its effectiveness, leave some of the Creme on the skin overnight.”

 Lotion Réductrice: “An excellent remedy for double chins and surplus tissue development in all parts of the body.
 Massage in morning and evening.”